-All syllabi must include the official course Student Learning Outcomes (SLOs)5.
+All syllabi must include the official course Student Learning Outcomes (SLOs).

 Course SLOs are the Objectives Section from the Course Outline of Record (COR).
-Access the COR through the Web Curriculum System (WCS): http://wcs.dvc.edu/.
-Accessing through WCS is important to ensure that you have the most up-to-date information.
+Access the COR through eLumen.
+Accessing through eLumen is important to ensure that you have the most up-to-date information.
+The CCC CIC Manual has instructions for using eLumen in the Curriculum Development Process section.
 You should check the official course outline of record prior to every semester to ensure you have the current and accurate Course Objectives/SLOs.